rdkcentral/rdkservices/README.md

 * For a New RDK Service, ensure [autostart](https://github.com/rdkcentral/rdkservices/blob/main/AVInput/AVInput.config#L1) flag is set to false.
 The general recommendation is for RDK Services to **not** be autostarted or activated unless it's required on bootup.
 Resident Apps can activate the required RDK Services on demand.
 * Approve Pull Requests to [main](https://github.com/rdkcentral/RDKServices/tree/main) branch or release branches (release/*) only after you get Release Management approval for those specific branches.

+## Developer Guide ##

+[Thunder](https://github.com/rdkcentral/Thunder) doesn't provide a documentation on services.
+One can take existing services as a reference and pay attention to:

+- Interfaces.
+If a class is a plugin it implements `PluginHost::IPlugin`.
+If it handles WEB requests it implements `PluginHost::IWeb`.
+If it activates/deactivates and handles JSON-RPC it implements `PluginHost::IDispatcher` (or derives from `PluginHost::JSONRPC`).
+If it implements custom interfaces it adds them to [ThunderInterfaces](https://github.com/rdkcentral/ThunderInterfaces) for RPC.
+If it exposes interfaces to other processes via RPC it develops an `RPC::Communicator`.
+A class specifies its interfaces like this:

+    ```
+    BEGIN_INTERFACE_MAP(MyClass)
+    INTERFACE_ENTRY(PluginHost::IPlugin)
+    INTERFACE_ENTRY(PluginHost::IDispatcher)
+    END_INTERFACE_MAP
+    ```

+- MyService.json documents JSON-RPC interface.
+It's added to both service folder and [ThunderInterfaces](https://github.com/rdkcentral/ThunderInterfaces).
+The latter generates classes for parameters or enums that can be included like `#include <interfaces/json/JsonData_MyService.h>`.
+In the code, JSON-RPC methods and properties are registered like this:

+    ```
+    Register<void /*input params*/,void /*output params*/>(_T("sync"),
+        &MyService::endpoint_sync,
+        this);
+    Property<LocationData>(_T("location"),
+        &MyService::get_location /*getter*/,
+        nullptr /*setter*/,
+        this);
+    ```

+- MyService.config specifies runtime properties:
+autostart, startuporder, custom properties (passed to the service during activation via `PluginHost::IShell::ConfigLine()`).
+During the project configuration, `write_config(MyService)` in CMakeLists.txt uses MyService.config to generate and install a corresponding json file.

+- A service is registered via `SERVICE_REGISTRATION(MyService, API_VERSION_NUMBER_MAJOR, API_VERSION_NUMBER_MINOR, API_VERSION_NUMBER_PATCH);` in a translation unit.

+- Module.h defines a mandatory `MODULE_NAME` and includes the framework headers like `#include <plugins/plugins.h>`.
+Module.cpp has a mandatory `MODULE_NAME_DECLARATION(BUILD_REFERENCE)`.
+Any unit that uses the framework requires `#include "Module.h"`.

 ## Questions? ##